What Are Leading Economic Indicators?

 Specific leading indicators can be good and bad for different investments, too.
 For example, gold may react positively to poor economic data (when it's used as a safe-haven), while payroll stocks may be particularly sensitive to leading indicators that suggest companies aren't hiring as much.

-Leading Economic Index
+Types of Leading Economic Indicators

-- The initial claims for state unemployment insurance.
+- Initial claims for state unemployment insurance

-- The spread between 10-year Treasury Bill interest rates and the federal funds rate.
+- The spread between 10-year Treasury Bill interest rates and the federal funds rate

-- The central bank's inflation-adjusted measure of the M2 money supply.
+- The central bank's inflation-adjusted measure of the M2 money supply

-- The ISM manufacturing index, which includes supplier deliveries, imports, production, inventories, new orders, new export orders, order backlogs, prices, and employment.
+- The ISM manufacturing index, which includes supplier deliveries, imports, production, inventories, new orders, new export orders, order backlogs, prices, and employment

-- The S&P 500 index.
+- The S&P 500 index

 - Leading economic indicators are those that change before economies show any signs of change.